List of express bus routes in New York City: Staten Island Express routes

 Most X routes were discontinued between 2010 and 2018 due to budget cuts and a reimagining of the bus network.

 In 2015, the MTA began a comprehensive study of express bus lines on Staten Island.
-These lines had not been drastically changed since the 1980s, and as a result, they had been updated piece-by-piece.
+These lines had not been drastically changed since the 1980s, and were updated piece-by-piece.
 As a result, these routes were circuitous, redundant, and infrequent.
 The MTA proposed replacing all of the existing express bus routes with simpler and shorter variants, a proposal supported by 76% of Staten Island residents who had learned about the study.
 In March 2018, after hosting several meetings with Staten Island residents, the MTA announced that express bus service to Staten Island was expected to be completely reorganized in August 2018.
 As part of the redesign, all of the existing bus routes would be discontinued and replaced with new routes with a "SIM" prefix on August 19, 2018.
 The "SIM" prefix was chosen to reduce confusion with the "X"-prefixed routes they replaced, but deviate from the "S" prefix used by local Staten Island bus routes.
 The routes that were discontinued prior to August 18, 2018 were: X6, X13, X16, X18, X20, X21 (first use), and X30 (first use).

-The remaining X routes were expected to be revamped and renamed sometime between 2019 and 2021, although this has been delayed until the Brooklyn Bus Redesign is implemented.